andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/07-westin.md

 Since all the "world-class" dining establishments require a reservation we opt for room service where we wash down chalky pizza with flabby wine.

-I throw on my trunks and grab a beer from the mini fridge and head to the hot tub.
-I've never had a travail too large a tub couldn't cure.
+Kaiti had mentioned there's a hot tub on premises so I throw on my trunks and grab a beer from the mini fridge and head to the tub.
+It might be the only remedy for my mental anguish at the moment.
 We plop in and the tub starts to work its magic, loosening muscles, relieving tension, melting worries.
-There's another couple on the other side but it's a big tub and they're paying us no mind.
-Just as I'm letting go of all the pretentious, citizen-of-the- world bullshit I spilled on the page above the other couple gets up to leave.
+There's another couple on the other side but it's a big vessel and they're paying us no mind.
+Just as I'm letting go of all the pretentious, citizen-of-the-world bullshit I wrote about above the other couple gets up to leave.

-They are walking out of the tub and I toss them a casual "how's it goin'?" completely out of politeness with no intention to actually hear how it's goin.
+As they are exiting I toss them a casual "how's it goin?" completely out of politeness with no intention to actually hear how it's goin.
 Well they take that offhanded remark as an invite to tell us how it's goin, and boy can I tell you it's fucking boring.
 We enter into the most dull conversation with two folks from "the DC area" that makes me want to put my head under water and not come up.
-And when I say "we" I mean Kaiti because I would have simply told them I don't give a shit and she's much nicer than I. All of the self-righteous indignation I built up this afternoon comes roaring back with a vengeance.
+And when I say "we" I mean Kaiti because I would have simply told them I don't give a shit.
+But she's much nicer than I. All of the self-righteous indignation I built up this afternoon comes roaring back with a vengeance.

-I think I have a pretty good character sketch of these two so I'll try to paint the picture.
-The guy wears his white Oakleys backwards on his head when he's inside, above an ill fitting blazer and t-shirt with sparkly jeans.
+I don't care about how you earned your points with Costco travel.
+I don't care that your credit card fee is worth it because of the points you get at Starbucks.
+I don't care about your fucking lawn.
+I *really* don't care that you had to spend the night in the shadow of the Arenal Volcano because the drive here was too long.
+If a sugary frozen daquiri does more for you than a rainforest covered stratovolcano please don't talk to me.

+To add insult to injury today is the 200th anniversary of Costa Rica's independence.
+I completely forgot that it was today and had hoped to experience some local festivities.
+Instead I'm stuck in this whitebread hellhole with a bunch of people who probably can't find Costa Rica on a map of Central America.
+This is a pretty egregious blunder but I have no one to blame but myself.
+Like a siren song the allure of the resort blinded my judgement.

 It's a bit funny that my least favorite day in Costa Rica was at a 5-star all-inclusive resort.

-Westin - end of story: see a craft beer tour on Airbnb in Flamingo
+I've always had fun when staying at these types of places, mostly because it's with a big group of friends getting blasted the whole time.
+But now that I think about it there's really not much else to do than get blasted the whole time.
+At least when you're with a big group of friends you can ignore all the ignoramuses in your midst.

+As I bid my farewell to this glorified cruise ship I grab a cab for the short drive to my Airbnb in Playa Flamingo.
+It looks like a pretty quiet town with a nice beach where I can finally relax for a few days...
+Right?